ianrios/neThing/README.md

 ## Installing / Getting started

-To spin up project, you will need to first clone or fork the repo,
+To spin up project, you will need to first clone or fork the repo, then navigate into repo via command line

 Run `npm install` to install dependencies and then `npm start` to start node.js server